-A Look at Marketing and Data Privacy
+Let's take a poke at Marketing and it's effects on Data Privacy

 Have you come across the expression, data is the new oil?
 In today’s world, data is the fuel that drives business growth.
 Whether it's about providing customized experiences to customers or creating automated marketing messages, the volume, and quality of information can help businesses achieve their goals.
 However, it is not as easy as it sounds.